Deep Dive – Climate Change Series

 I’m going to focus on just one of those actions.
 It’s titled, “Land Use for a Smaller Carbon Footprint,” and it calls for creating “compact neighborhoods with a diversity of housing, jobs, and services nearby make vehicle trips shorter, and walking and biking between destinations easier.”
 Per the plan, this move towards a smaller carbon footprint happens via a multi-phase project called ReCode.

-I’ll talk more about ReCode in Part 5 and Part 6 and consider some associated risks.
+I’ll talk more about ReCode later in this series and consider some associated risks.
 Here, I just need to say three things.
 First, the project took time to complete.
 Work began in 2017 and wrapped up in late 2024.
 Second, ReCode completely overhauled Portland’s zoning ordinance and produced plain language land use regulations that the public can easily understand.
 Third, the new ordinance effectively put an end to single-use zoning because it promotes a mixture of uses and housing types near one another.

 All this is to say that Portland’s climate action plan credibly addresses the objective of ending the practice of expanding auto dependency.
 And, with Recode, significant effort and innovative thinking have produced regulatory reform that will, ideally, benefit Portlanders.